PraveshKunwar/PraveshKunwar/README.md

 - ❓ Q: What's your favorite language?
 - ✔ A: Currently, Typescript, but Rust is a language that I am really liking as well!

+- ❓ Q: What kind of projects do you work on?
+- ✔ A: I mainly focus on frontend projects, developing and designing websites with modern day tools.
+However, I have also programmed in libraries such as Discord.JS!

 Here are some of my most used languages and frameworks, etc:

 - ⭐ Typescript